HouzuoGuo/laitos/doc/Component-list.md

     </tr>
 </table>

-#### Rich web services
+## Web services

-The following services are hosted by web server and enabled on your demand:
+The web services are hosted by the web server.
+When enabled, they will be reachable via both HTTP and HTTPS - if the web server has a TLS certificate.

 <table>
     <tr>